- Posted by

 - Emergency, Lockdown

-Planning for a truly ‘effective’ lockdown security regime is a complex and challenging issue, especially within Australian workplaces, where building design has historically not been predicated upon security concerns.
-Perhaps because of this, and despite the heightened threat of terrorism within the community, many organisations have done little in preparation for a serious incident, such as one involving an active shooter.
+Business contingency planning for a truly ‘effective’ lockdown security regime is a complex and challenging issue, especially within Australian workplaces, where building design has historically not been predicated upon security concerns.
+Perhaps because of this, and despite the heightened threat of terrorism within the community, many organisations have done little in preparation for a serious security incident, such as one involving an active shooter.

-However, even those that have implemented good lockdown arrangements would invariably agree that there is no solution that approaches anywhere close to perfect.
-Even when infrastructure and funding prove favourable and forthcoming, the nuances of any given scenario would invariably expose vulnerabilities in established processes and systems.
+However, even those that have implemented good threat response and lockdown arrangements would invariably agree that there is no security solution that approaches anywhere close to perfect.
+Even when infrastructure and funding prove favourable and forthcoming, the nuances of any given scenario would invariably expose security vulnerabilities in established processes and systems.
 A disgruntled insider also has the potential to render any capability that is effective, largely redundant, as various recent events have shown.

 The ANZCTC ‘Active Armed Offender Guidelines for Crowded Places’ offer a helpful, albeit limited ‘Escape, Hide, Tell’ approach to personal protection, and other international jurisdictions also offer approaches based loosely on the ‘run, hide, fight’ concept.
 Much expertise will have gone into developing this simplistic approach, and it carries a lot of merit; a simple message is key in a confused situation.